kourgeorge/project-origin/README.md

 ## Far reaching plans and directions
 - Oral tradition - Experience or intelligence heritage not through dna.
-- Model selection and hyperparameter tuning.
+- Model selection and hyper-parameter tuning.
 Show that Convolutional can better survive than fully connected layers.
 - Special relation between individuals based on graph networks to process the relationship between individuals.
 - Hebbian Learning vs. Gradient based in survival environment.
 Which is better?
 - Develop a game platform which allow training of a race and then allow it compete over resources with different race.
+- Make a context between different implementation of Rl algorithms, model-based and model free, policy gradient and TD learning.

 ## Updates: